Advertising, Connected TV

 Advertising on Cable TV: Final Thoughts

-Ultimately, there are a number of ways you can get your ads on TV.
+Ultimately, there are many ways you can get your ads on TV.
 Whether you choose to go with cable TV advertising or a CTV/OTT platform like Performance TV, the most important thing to factor into your decision-making process is what your ultimate goal will be.